RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

  **Note**:-
 1. Smaller learning rate can lead to longer training times.
 2. learning rate that are too large can ignore optimal weights.

- **Regularization**:- It is used to prevent overfitting & improve the generalization performance of a model.
-It helps to reduce the complexity of model, preventing overfitting which will improve accuracy & robustness of ML models.

  **Bias** is the difference between the average prediction of a model and the correct prediction of a model.Models with high bias tend to have oversimplified representations of the process that generates the training data; this is underfitting the model